 - High School diploma or GED (Associates or Bachelor’s degree desirable)

 - Valid driver’s license

-- Minimum of 2 years’ experience in animal sheltering, kennel, or veterinary environment
+- Minimum of 1 year experience in animal sheltering, kennel, or veterinary environment (preferred)

 - Ability to operate a vehicle observing legal and defensive driving practices and operations of vehicle under all types of weather and road conditions.
 Must maintain insurability to operate agency vehicles as a condition of employment.

 Email resume to firstname.lastname@example.org